 1. What am I going to sell?

-If you’re like me, and you don’t have your own stock of hand-made goods, or a brick-n-mortar store full of merchandise.
+If you’re like me, and you don’t have your own stock of hand-made goods, or a brick-and-mortar store full of merchandise.
 So, you have to figure out what you’re going to sell.
 As well as, how you’re going to be competitive amongst other online marketplaces that may have the same type of merchandise as your online shop.

 This is where it gets messy for people like me.
 In order to figure out what I want to sell, I could either: Check out what’s selling or trending by looking at Google Trends, exploring ebay best sellers, or checking out Etsy’s trend predictions.
-And then hop on the trend-train (based on SEO findings).
-OR I could move onto my second question, figure out my brand and then find items and drop shopping providers that align with my brand and vision.
+And then hop on the trend train (based on SEO findings).
+OR I could move on to my second question, figure out my brand and then find items and drop shopping providers that align with my brand and vision.